-Certification in Canada is governed by the Canadian Food-Inspection Agency and the Organic Products Regulations, 2009.
+Certification in Canada is governed by the Canadian Food-Inspection Agency and the Safe Food for Canadians Regulations – Part 13 Organic Products.
 The following documents, published in 2015, outline the requirements for organic certification in Canada under the Canadian Organic Regime (COR):

 “Organic production is a holistic system designed to optimize the productivity and fitness of diverse communities within the agro-ecosystem, including soil organisms, plants, livestock and people.
 The principal goal of organic production is to develop operations that are sustainable and harmonious with the environment.”

 “This standard, in conjunction with CAN/CGSB-32.310, is intended for certification and regulation to prevent deceptive practices in the marketplace.
 The certification process assesses operational compliance.
 Certification is granted to compliant product.”

 COR-US Equivalency, COR-EU Equivalency, COR-JAS Equivalency

 Additional Certification Information:

 - The CFIA Canadian Organic Office regularly issue CFIA Canadian Organic Office Guidance Documents.

 - To file a complaint regarding TCO Cert’s certification activities, please see the Complaints & Disputes Procedure.